Novu Wellness Mental Health

 • Personality traits: People who are very careful, moral, or sensitive might be more likely to develop Pure O.

 Remember: It’s not your fault.
 Pure O is a medical condition, not a choice.
-And it can be treated with tools like EMDR for anxiety or mental health therapy in Georgia.
+It can be treated with tools like EMDR for anxiety or mental health therapy in Georgia.

 How Do I Know If I Have Pure O OCD?